alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 ## Result, Findings, and Recommendations (Based on 13 Key Metrics)

-1. Occupancy Rate Trends
-For the Occupancy Rate Trends, I have calculated and analyzed the trends by Season, Holiday, and Weekday for this hotel.
+1. **Occupancy Rate Trends**: For the Occupancy Rate Trends, I have calculated and analyzed the trends by Season, Holiday, and Weekday for this hotel.
 - Occupancy rate based on Season:

 | **Season**                   | **Average Occupancy Rate**  | **Average Occupancy Managed**  | **Average Occupancy All**  |